BLavery/STM32F030F4P6-Arduino/README.md

     https://github.com/stm32duino/Arduino_Core_STM32/issues/165.
 I discovered that work a little after I had separately configured and tested as per the files here.

-The slight differences: different (more consistent?)
+The slight differences? different (more consistent?)
 PA13 = D13  PA14 = D14,
 preserving RX and TX where they are marked as such on the end header (PA9, PA10), keeping SDA/SCL off the serial header, and disabling the barely/not useable native Serial code to save precious flash.